-Our AdultSize robot THU-Strider is a completely autonomous humanoid robot, with 1 camera, 1 gyro and 18 actuators integrated on body, controlled by a NUC.
-In this paper we present the specifications and functions of the THU-Strider, as well as some related works on vision, localization, gait planning and control.
+Our AdultSize robot Strider Pro is a completely autonomous humanoid robot, with 1 camera, 1 gyro and 20 actuators integrated on body, controlled by a NUC directly.
+In this paper we present the specifications and functions of the Strider Pro, as well as some related works on vision, localization, gait planning and control.

-Tsinghua Hephaestus commits to participate in RoboCup 2015 in Hefei, China and to provide a referee knowledgable of the rules of the Humanoid League.
+Tsinghua Hephaestus commits to participate in RoboCup 2015 in Brazil and to provide a referee knowledgable of the rules of the Humanoid League.